-According to Tagney & Haines (12), knowledge provide the nurse with the tools to function in varying patient care situations and to predict the outcomes of the desired intervention.
-In addition, as the nurse's knowledge is broader, the more inventive resources the nurse can rely on when needed, thereby providing knowledge-based care.
+According to Tagney and Haines,12 knowledge provides the nurse with the tools to function in varying patient-care situations and to predict the outcomes of the desired intervention.
+In addition, the broader the nurse’s knowledge, the more inventive resources the nurse can rely on when needed, thereby providing knowledge-based care.

-ICU nurses require a high level of knowledge and skills due to the complexity of the patients.
-The extended 24-hour stay of the nurses stuff with the patient brings a great deal of responsibility for continuous monitoring of the patient's condition, so in case of deterioration that is reflected in physiological or laboratory changes, the nurse is responsible for identifying this deterioration.
-However, Liaw et al. (2011) and Rischbieth (2006) that most of the deterioration cases are not detected in time due to lack of knowledge, lack of communication or failure to report (13,14).
+ICU nurses require a high level of knowledge and skills due to the complexity of the patients’ conditions.
+The nursing staff’s extended 24-hour stay with the patient brings a great deal of responsibility for continuous monitoring of the patient’s condition, so the nurse is responsible for identifying deterioration reflected in physiological or laboratory changes.
+However, Liaw et al. (2011)13 and Rischbieth (2006)14 stated that most deterioration cases are not detected in time due to lack of knowledge, lack of communication or failure to report.

-The present study aims to examine the nurses' knowledge on HP, RS, and nutrition in general.
-We analyzed the correlation between the nurses' knowledge on these subjects to rate of HP in their unit, length of ICU stay, duration of mechanical ventilation, and mortality.
+The present study aimed to examine ICU nurses’ knowledge of HP, RS and nutrition in general.
+We analyzed the correlation between the nurses’ knowledge about these subjects and the rate of HP in their unit, length of patients’ ICU stay, duration of mechanical ventilation and mortality.

-Participants and Methods:
+Methods

-Nurses Questionnaire
+Nurse Questionnaire

 This study included a convenience sample of 45 ICU nurses.
 The 45 nurses involved in the study all worked at the same tertiary care hospital and in the same unit.
-We develop an ICU nurse's questionnaire.
-The questionnaires were face validated by two nursing master degree students and two nurses from the academic staff in the nursing department at Tel Aviv University, one of whom is an expert in the field.
-The nurses' were asked rate the questionnaire statements on how much they relate to the questionnaires variables.
+We developed a questionnaire for the ICU nurses to complete.
+The questionnaires were face validated by two nursing master’s degree students and two nurses from the academic staff in the nursing department at Tel Aviv University, one of whom is an expert in the field.
+Participating nurses were asked to rate how much they related to the variables in each of the questionnaire statements.

 The questionnaire was divided into the following topics:

-( A) Sociodemographic data that includes 13 items.
-Items 1-5 relate to socio-demographic characteristics age, gender, country of birth.
-Items 6-11 refer to professional education, profession, seniority, questionnaire 12-13 relate to education on nutrition.
+( A) Sociodemographic data that included 13 items.
+Items 1-5 related to sociodemographic characteristics such as age, gender and country of birth.
+Items 6-11 referred to professional education, profession and seniority.
+Items 12-13 related to education about nutrition.

-(B) The nurse's level of knowledge about hypophosphatemia and RS.
-This section divided to four parts (B1) - Which include 20 statements.
-Nurses were requested to mark their agreement on the scale 1 = Yes 2 = No and 3 = I do not know.
-The Cronbach alpha of this section was 0.78, section 1(Questions 1-4) -the level of the nurse's knowledge of his/her role in nutrition (B2)- (Questions 5-7) Knowledge regarding the importance of electrolyte monitoring before feeding the ICU patients.
-(B3)- (Questions 8-9) Statements examining the nurse's level of knowledge regarding intensive care nutrition (B4) (Questions 10-20) statements examining the nurse's knowledge in general regarding re-feeding syndrome: risk factors, consequences, and treatment.
+(B) The nurses’ level of knowledge about HP and RS.
+This section was divided into four parts and included 20 statements.
+Nurses were asked to mark their agreement based on the following scale: 1 = Yes, 2 = No, and 3 = I do not know.
+Section B1 (questions 1-4) focused on the level of the nurse’s knowledge of his/her role in nutrition.
+Section B2 (questions 5-7) asked about the nurse’s knowledge regarding the importance of electrolyte monitoring before feeding ICU patients.
+Section B3 (questions 8-9) consisted of statements examining the nurse’s level of knowledge regarding intensive-care nutrition.
+Section B4 (questions 10-20) consisted of statements examining the nurse’s knowledge about RS: risk factors, consequences and treatment.
+The Cronbach’s alpha of this section of the questionnaire was 0.78.

-Lastly, section (C) included 11 items related to what actually happens in the ICU unit.
-Nurses were requested to rate their agreement with each item on a scale ranging from 1 (never) to 5 (always).
-The alpha Cronbach of this section was 0.76.
+(C) Items related to what actually happens in the ICU.
+Nurses were requested to rate their agreement with each of 11 statements on a scale ranging from 1 (never) to 5 (always).
+The Cronbach’s alpha of this section was 0.76.

-Patients Data
+Patient Data